marcua/blog.marcua.net/_posts/2023-06-11-ayb-helping-you-own-your-data.md

 * Create an issue, email me, or reach out on social media to get started (my [contact information is here](https://marcua.net/) and I promise to be welcoming).

 ## Thank you
-Thank you to Eugene Wu for reading an early draft of this blog post.
+Thank you to Daniel Haas, Eugene Wu for reading an early draft of this blog post.